vsheahan/System-Collapse-Rise-Of-The-Invaders/README.md

 **What did I build?** A stress testing framework that generates 200 different attack prompts and tests how many get caught.
 Think of it like a quality assurance system for AI security - throwing everything at it to see what sticks.

 **Did it reveal anything interesting?** Oh boy, yes:
-- My simple keyword detector: catches 19% of attacks, 9% false alarms (not great, but honest work)
+- My simple keyword detector: catches 19% of attacks, 9% false positives (not great, but honest work)
-- My fancy ML detector: catches 27% of attacks, but 32% false alarms (I spent months on this)
+- My fancy ML detector: catches 27% of attacks, but 32% false positives (I spent months on this)

 **The surprising finding:** The sophisticated ML system only caught 41% more attacks than simple keyword matching, while being 500x slower and requiring 6GB of dependencies.
 I built a Ferrari that goes 8mph faster than a bicycle.
 Sometimes complexity isn't worth it.